Us3r369/Us3r369/README.md

 ## _5) Mobile app for geolocation tracking in flutter (Work in Progress)_
   - #### Data Source:floppy_disk:
-    - Location information on smartphoneI
+    - Location information on smartphone
   - #### Goals :dart:
     - Gather geolocation and timestamps to track and optimize transportation processes
   - #### Tools/ Techniques  :wrench: